-The school is a 4-level school with step access to most classrooms and hall spaces.
+The new building is a 4 level school with step access to most classrooms and hall spaces.
 We have a lift that provides access from the ground floor to level 4.
-We can move class spaces to make it more accessible to pupils who require it.
+We are able to move class spaces to make it more accessible to pupils who require it.